Another-Axiom/GT_CustomMapExample/README.md

 ## UberShader and Zone Shader Settings
 You'll find the UberShader in the `Assets/Shaders/` folder.
-This is the main shader used by almost everything in Gorilla Tag and is provided as part of the Example Project primarily to support Zone Shader Settings which can be used to apply fog and underwater effects to anything using the UberShader.
+This is the main shader used by almost everything in Gorilla Tag and is provided as part of the Example Project primarily to support UberShader Dynamic Lighting and Zone Shader Settings which can be used to apply fog and underwater effects to anything using the UberShader.
+There are also some example UberShader materials in the `Assets/Materials/UberShaderMaterials` folder and the Functionality Overview scenes primarily use those UberShader materials.

 ### Zone Shader Settings
 The `Zone Shader Settings` component is used to modify global shader variables that are used by the UberShader.
 Using